magicicada/cs1px/documents/about_this_course.md

 ## The weekly schedule:
-We have scheduled lecture sessions for an hour at noon on Wednesday and Friday, and you should have a lab slot assigned to you on Monday, Tuesday, or Wednesday.
-The exact schedule of what happens when will vary a little week-to-week, but in general the plan is:
+We have scheduled lecture sessions for two hours at noon on Wednesday, and you should have a lab slot assigned to you on Monday, or Tuesday.

-By Wednesday afternoon:
-- For the first half of the course I will release any materials about new material for the cycle including the lecture notes and lab (where possible I may release these earlier, but don't feel pressure to engage with them in the previous cycle if you're not ready)

-You should work through the material and then work on your weekly lab sometime between when they are released and when your next lab session is.

-Monday to Wednesday morning:
-- You will discuss your progress on your weekly lab assignment at your lab/tutorial sessions.
-Quizzes on this material will be open all week.

-On Wednesday at noon:
-- we will have a lecture session where we talk about questions that have come up over the cycle, or run through examples of things people found difficult in the labs.
-We may sometimes discuss new material, depending on how the course is proceding.

-On Friday at noon:
-- we will have a lecture session where we talk about new material.

-Blair Archibald (who teaches the second half of the course) follows a similar schedule.